nimiCurtis/Deep_Learing_Course/README.md

 ---
 ## Course Overview

 Welcome to the Deep Learning Course!
-This course is designed to provide a comprehensive understanding of various topics in deep learning and their applications.
-Throughout this course, different neural network structures, optimization algorithms, and advanced techniques in deep learning will be studied.
-The course is covering a wide range of applications such as image classification, object detection, speech recognition, language models, and generative models.
+This repo contains only the exercises of a DNN course which designed to provide a comprehensive understanding of various topics in deep learning and their applications.
+Throughout this course, different neural network structures, optimization algorithms, and advanced techniques in deep learning were studied.
+The course is covered a wide range of applications such as image classification, object detection, speech recognition, language models, and generative models.

 ---
 ## Exercises